apache/flink/docs/libs/ml/quickstart.md

 ## Introduction

-FlinkML is designed to make learning from your data a straight-forward process, abstracting away the complexities that usually come with having to deal with big data learning tasks.
+FlinkML is designed to make learning from your data a straight-forward process, abstracting away the complexities that usually come with big data learning tasks.
 In this quick-start guide we will show just how easy it is to solve a simple supervised learning problem using FlinkML.
 But first some basics, feel free to skip the next few lines if you're already familiar with Machine Learning (ML).

-As defined by Murphy [1] ML deals with detecting patterns in data, and using those learned patterns to make predictions about the future.
+As defined by Murphy [[1]](#murphy) ML deals with detecting patterns in data, and using those learned patterns to make predictions about the future.
 We can categorize most ML algorithms into two major categories: Supervised and Unsupervised Learning.